Guanajuato and the Homestay Experience

 For many students, living with a host family is one of the most fulfilling parts of the Summer Language Institute.
 Our students frequently form lasting bonds with the family, return to the same family each year, and have unique cultural and linguistic experiences.
 Beyond the obvious cultural advantages, living with a family is advantageous when you are studying in an intensive program, as you don’t need to prepare your own meals, do grocery shopping, or take care of daily living responsibilities associated with your own apartment.

-Homestays in Mexico cost around $29 per day (price varies according to the home’s location) and include three meals a day (with the exception of Sundays, when only breakfast is provided).
-Some families offer laundry service for an additional $1 a day.
+Homestays in Mexico cost $31-$32 per day (depending on the home’s location) and include three meals a day (with the exception of Sundays, when only breakfast is provided).
+Some families offer laundry service for an additional $2 a day.

 We especially recommend living with a host family during your first year in the program, as it will help you get acclimated to the culture and adjust to the rigors of the program.
 If you do not wish to live with a host family, you will need to find living accommodations on your own.